 IntroductionWelcome to the personal website of Darryl W. Schneider.
 I conduct research on Cognitive Psychology and teach courses in the Department of Psychological Sciences at Purdue University.

-My research is focused on understanding the role of memory in cognitive control by studying how knowledge and experience can be retrieved from memory to control thought and action.
-I integrate behavioral experimentation with computational modeling to explore the relationship between memory and cognitive control, primarily in the domain of task switching.
-My research interests also extend to experimental and modeling work on other topics in cognition, such as associative recognition, multiple-choice behavior, and speed-accuracy tradeoffs.
+My research is focused on understanding the relationship between attention, memory, and cognitive control, primarily in the domain of task switching.
+I explore this relationship by conducting behavioral experiments and developing computational models.
+My research interests also include experimental and modeling work on topics such as selective attention, associative recognition, multiple-choice behavior, and speed-accuracy tradeoffs.

 I was born and raised in Edmonton, Alberta, Canada.
 I received my B.Sc.
 (Honors) in Psychology from the University of Alberta in 2003.
 I then moved to the United States to attend graduate school and I received my Ph.D. in Psychology from Vanderbilt University in 2008.
 From 2008 to 2013, I conducted postdoctoral research at Carnegie Mellon University.
 I have been a faculty member at Purdue University since 2013.